Josakko/browser_stealer/README.md

 ## Code Examples

+- **RECOMMENDED**: before stealing anything its recommended to kill the targeted browser because some data wont be stolen if browser is running

 ##### Chromium

 Simple example for stealing data from profile "Default" of browsers: Chromium, Chrome, Opera, Opera GX, Brave, Edge